The need for cannabis prevention is more urgent now than ever

 Frequent use during the teen and young adult years clearly has shown how it can have a lasting effect on young people's overall health for many years to come.

 After many years of working on the front lines of drug addiction, we've dedicated ourselves to prevention education and empowering communities to protect the youth of America.
-As experienced, well-rounded educators and psychologists who specialize in substance addiction, we see the use of marijuana becoming the norm.
+As experienced, well-rounded educators and psychologists who specialize in substance addiction, we see the use of cannabis becoming the norm.

 We believe it is our responsibility to help young people make more intelligent choices about their health — so they can reach their fullest potential in life.